How long must I take bisphosphonates for osteoporosis? Are they a lifelong commitment?

-Bisphosphonates, the most common type of osteoporosis medications, are typically taken for three to five years.
+Bisphosphonates, the most common type of osteoporosis medications, are typically taken for at least 3 to 5 years.
 After that, your doctor will consider your risk factors in determining whether you should continue to take these or other osteoporosis medications.

-- Jawbone problems.
-Rarely, bisphosphonate therapy can lead to osteonecrosis of the jaw — a bone disease that causes pain, swelling or infection in the jaw.
-Invasive dental procedures, such as tooth extractions, increase this risk.
+- Osteonecrosis of the jaw.
+This bone disease features pain, swelling or infection in the jaw.
+This occurs most commonly after invasive dental procedures, such as tooth extractions.